This post may contain affiliate links. Please read our disclosure for more info.

 - Lift your arms straight out on either side, extending through your fingertips.
 Allow your gaze to fall over your right fingertips.
 Keep your arms level with your shoulders.

 - Engage your core and make sure your hips are squared.
 Keep your pelvis neutral.
 Continue to ground through your feet and sink into your right leg throughout the pose.

 3. Boat Pose

 This pose can be tough for beginners that need to work on their upper body strength but is an excellent pose for building muscle.
-If the pose in the instructional video is difficult for you I have found and article that will show you alternatives for chaturanga.
-You can also use yoga blocks to help you build up the strength.
-We go over how to use yoga block to build strength more in this article here.
+If you find you are unable to do chaturanga, you can use yoga blocks to help you build up the strength.

 How Often Should You Do Yoga to Gain Muscle?